Canon T5i vs Panasonic G7

 Body comparison: Canon T5i vs Panasonic G7

 The side-by-side display below illustrates the physical size and weight of the Canon T5i and the Panasonic G7.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the T5i – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (19 percent) than the Canon T5i.
 Moreover, the G7 is markedly lighter (29 percent) than the T5i.
 In this context, it is worth noting that neither the T5i nor the G7 are weather-sealed.